An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Laser Tag

-• Description: A fun and interactive game using laser guns.
+• What is it?
+A fun and interactive game using laser guns.

 • Goal / Objective: Tag opponents and earn points.